Flowercatgirl/secondAssignment/README.md

 - Google Chrome extensions:
    Responsive Image Linter - To optimise image sizing.
    Better ruler - To check the size of a whitespace in the gallery in order to fill it.
-   Lighthouse Report Viewer - to check the performance of the site.

 ---